bekk/bekk-christmas/post/security/5-big-hacks-of-2020.md

 * Personal information about employees
 * Name and social security number (fødselsnummer) of students

-From reports about the incident, we know that 25 patients and several employees has been notified that personal information have been stolen.
+From reports about the incident, we know that 25 patients and several employees have been notified of personal information having been stolen.
 Following the attack, the hospital has carried out a forced password change for all employees.

 **Sources**